reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-import-csv-file-specialcharacters.md

 ---
-title: "Handling Special Characters in PowerShell: A Guide to Importing CSV Files with Encoding"
+title: "Handling Special Characters within CSV with PowerShell using Encoding"
 date: 2024-07-04T10:30:00+01:00
 tags: ["PowerShell", "CSV", "Encoding", "Special Characters"]
 featured_image: '/posts/images/powershell-import-csv-file-specialcharacters/importCSV_encoding_ansi.png'
 draft: false
 ---

-# Handling Special Characters in PowerShell: A Guide to Importing CSV Files with Encoding
+# Handling Special Characters within CSV with PowerShell using Encoding

-When working with CSV files in PowerShell, especially those exported from applications like Excel, you might encounter an issue where special characters (e.g., em dashes `—`) are incorrectly represented as a question mark inside a diamond `�`.
+When working with CSV files in PowerShell with special characters you might encounter an issue where special characters (e.g., em dashes `—`) are incorrectly represented as a question mark inside a diamond `�`.
 This common issue arises due to PowerShell's default encoding not matching the encoding used in the CSV file.

-## Understanding the Problem
+## Problem Statement

 The root of this problem lies in the encoding mismatch.
 Encoding is a method of converting characters into a format that can be easily stored or transmitted.
 Different applications and systems use various encoding standards, and when these standards don't match, special characters can appear garbled.

-For example, consider a CSV file exported from Excel containing special characters.
+For example, consider a CSV file containing special characters.
 When you try to import this file into PowerShell using the `Import-Csv` cmdlet without specifying an encoding, PowerShell uses its default encoding.
 If the default encoding doesn't align with the file's encoding, special characters will not display correctly.

 ```PowerShell
 import-csv -Path $csvPath